An MRI scan is an imaging test that creates detailed pictures of the soft tissue around the spine.

 - Low back or neck pain often gets better on its own.

-MRI scans create detailed pictures of your spine.
+An MRI scan creates detailed pictures of your spine.
 It can pick up most injuries that you have had in your spine or changes that happen with aging.
 Even small problems or changes that are not the cause of your current back pain are picked up.
 These findings rarely change how your doctor first treats you.
 But they can lead to:

 In rare cases, the contrast (dye) used with MRI scans can cause severe allergic reactions or damage to your kidneys.